cameronmcnz/cameronmcnz/course/fun-with-git.md

 Git lets you commit changes, and revert back to a previous save state if you mess things up.
 Actually, the proper term is reset.
 Revert has a slightly different meaning in Git.
 But you get the point.

 Follow these steps to get a better idea of how to initalize a Git repo, commit code, and go back to the way things were in a previous commit.
+There is a full write-up on this <a href="https://www.theserverside.com/video/How-to-use-the-git-reset-hard-command-to-change-a-commit-history">Git reset hard example</a> on TheServerSide.

 ## Initialize and commit to a Git repo